Accessory Dwelling Units · LA County

 A finished ADU in Los Angeles County typically runs about $150,000 to $450,000+, depending on size, type, and finishes.

 A garage conversion sits at the lower end of that range; a larger detached ADU — with its own foundation, utility connections, and higher-end finishes — lands at the upper end.
 Costs always vary by scope, lot conditions, and city requirements.
-Because we co-own the firm that builds it, there is no markup — you pay the firm a fair market price for the work itself.
+We give you one detailed, line-item estimate after walking the project — honest pricing, no vague allowances.

 Permitting an ADU in Los Angeles County